Skip to content

 Significantly better rates unlock at 60% LTV and below

-On a £200,000 buy-to-let property, a 25% deposit means putting down £50,000.
-Remember you’ll also pay the additional property stamp duty surcharge (currently 5%), legal fees, and potentially refurbishment costs before you see rental income.
+On a £200,000 buy-to-let, a 25% deposit means putting down £50,000, which leaves you borrowing at 75% loan-to-value, the size of the loan against the property’s value.
+Remember you will also pay the additional property stamp duty surcharge (currently 5%), legal fees, and possibly refurbishment costs before any rent comes in.

 How do rental coverage and stress tests work?

-This is the core of BTL affordability.
-Lenders need to see that the rental income comfortably covers the mortgage payment, even if interest rates rise.
-The BTL maximum rent calculator shows what monthly rent your property needs to clear the typical ICR test.
+This sits at the heart of buy-to-let affordability.
+A lender wants to see the rent cover the mortgage payment with room to spare, even if interest rates climb.
+The BTL maximum rent calculator shows the monthly rent your property needs to clear the usual interest coverage ratio test.

-Most lenders apply an interest coverage ratio (ICR) test.
-They calculate the mortgage payment at a “stressed” rate (typically around 5.5%) and check that the expected rent covers 125–145% of that payment.
+Most lenders run an interest coverage ratio (ICR) test, which measures the rent against the mortgage payment.
+They work the payment out at a "stressed" rate, typically around 5.5%, then check the expected rent covers 125–145% of it.

 125%